ThePacielloGroup/cupper/content/patterns/API/filepond-instance.md

 pond.addFiles(['./my-file.jpg', './my-documents.zip'], { index: 0 });
 ```

-As state earlier the `addFile` method also accepts Blobs, File objects and DataURLs.
+As stated earlier the `addFile` method also accepts Blobs, File objects and DataURLs.

 ```js
 // Adding a basic DataURL